YardenGoraly/CS280A_Final_Project/README.md

 ## (Unsupervised Object Representations)
 ## CS 280A Final Project

-To find code for the perturbations and teacher-student model go to master branch.
+To find code for the perturbations and teacher-student model go to PANTS directory.

 Here, we include more visual results from our project: